Dark Mode Light Mode

 Looking for a holiday roadmap?
 Can you recommend an itinerary for the ultimate adventure in Iraqi Kurdistan?

-For a great itinerary, start with Erbil, then head to the ancient city of Amedi.
+For an excellent itinerary, start with Erbil, then head to the ancient city of Amedi.
 Don’t miss the stunning valleys in the region.
 A week-long trip allows for a mix of culture, history, and outdoor fun!

 Can travelers from the USA easily roam Kurdistan in 2024?